deafnv/file-server-api/www/config.md

   move: true
   delete: true

 # Controls which routes require authorization.
-Setting to false disables the need for users to authorize
+Setting to false disables the need for users to authorize.
+Can also be set to an integer to specify minimum rank allowed.
 route-authorization:
   list: false
   filetree: false